 Concerts: The ASMSU Programming Board sponsors a number of concerts and comedians each year.
 The Residence Halls Association (RHA) puts on several concerts every year.
-Spring Semester 2006, RHA brought Guster, Mustard Plug, Ben Folds and Switchfoot to campus.
+Recently, RHA has brought nationally recognized acts such as Will Ferrell, Motion City Soundtrack, Bo Burnham, and Death Cab for Cutie.
 RHA concerts are either free for students or heavily discounted.
-RHA hosts Sparty Spring Party which is a concert festival that is free to students, and has drawn acts like Sparta and The Starting Line.
+RHA hosts Sparty's Spring Party which is a concert festival that is free to students, and has drawn acts such as Phantom Planet and HelloGoodbye.